 Summer Travel Study

-In Berlin, we will explore the dynamics of a city still healing from decades of war and division while also becoming the capital of the New Europe.
 In the new Berlin, arts and cultural scenes thrive and political decisions affecting the world economy are made.
-For language students there will be plenty of opportunities to practice your skills outside of the classroom!
+For language students, there will be plenty of opportunities to practice your skills outside of the classroom!

 Students must complete at least 9 units while attending the program.
 Students must choose any two or three courses from the program curriculum.